IQSS/dataverse/doc/sphinx-guides/source/container/index.rst

 purpose.

 This guide focuses on describing the container images managed from the main Dataverse repository (again: by the community, not IQSS), their features and limitations.
-Instructions on how to build the images yourself, how to extend them and how to use them for development purposes may be found in respective subpages.
+Instructions on how to build the images yourself and how to develop and extend them further may be found in respective subpages.